Novel Coronavirus (COVID-19) Information and Updates

 The virus spreads most easily when an infected person has symptoms.
 But some spread might be possible before symptoms start.
 It can take 2–14 days after someone is exposed to the virus for symptoms to show up.

-We have just been informed that 3-8 testing has been canceled for this year.
-No word yet on Regents exams, and we don’t expect to hear for some time.
+We have been informed that 3-8 testing and Regents exams have been canceled for this year.
 We have received word from the College Board on arrangements that are being made to allow for refunds OR provide remote testing opportunities.
 Here is a link to all of the information: https://apcentral.collegeboard.org/about-ap/news-changes/coronavirus-update?fbclid=IwAR1kMKEwy1XMbcYFdJRTkFWOPH4KETgP5w1R9gHqLDyN7pIuVPhM1M65MTk.
 We’re working on processing this with our staff and expect that BHS administrators and teachers will be addressing this directly with students.

-- We have also decided to postpone or cancel a variety of upcoming events through the April break.
+- We have also decided to postpone or cancel a variety of upcoming events.

 - Please click here to review a list of events and to check their status.This table will be regularly updated.